Rotational PMI Assignment to Utah Governor Scott Matheson's Office

 I had no budget and soon learned that just calling people from the Governor's Office created immediate response.
 Bank presidents and mayors picked up my calls quickly.
 My experience with federal government in Washington was like the movie "Ground Hog Day" where what was resolved yesterday comes right back at you today as if there had been no yesterday.
 I was appreciating the opportunity to experience state government from the best seat in the house where effective action happened.

 The Governor presented the keynote address.
 I learned a lot observing the way he presentated the speech from my close vantage point as the Conference Coordinator.
 Utah State University sponsored the conference in the Governor's behalf and gave me full range of authority to function and define.
-Today with not so common speaking opportunities, I employ the speaking style of Governor Matheson.
+Today with not so many speaking opportunities, I employ the speaking style of Governor Matheson.
 Snowbird Resort hosted the one day Productivity Conference attended by 250 federal, state, and local government employees.
 Rounding out my experience, the Governor's legislative liaisons ushered me about the legislative session providing a brief and attractive tour encouraging my interest.
 Hearing about two openings in the state legislative offices, I interviewed and won one of the jobs with motivation from my positive state experiences.